Faust1-2/sudoku-solver/README.md

-# Class Exam Instruction: Sudoku Solver in Scala
+# Sudoku Solver in Scala

 ## Presentation